Case File #AZ-04 — Stanton, G.

 Small Donor Gap

-Just 6% from small donors under $200.
-Nearly 5x more from PACs.
-Funded by organizations, not voters.
+Just 4.7% of his 2024-cycle money came from small donors under $200.
+PACs gave more than 6x as much.6 Funded by organizations, not voters.

 Exhibit C